 - If this is not your business account, add what you do in your user name.
 For example “Sam| The Food Blogger”.
 That way, if someone searches for food bloggers in your area, your profile is sure to pop up in the search results.

-- Keep your bio very professional and straight forward, or you can choose to be humorous if humor is your strong suit and that is the way you plan to conduct your account.
+- Keep your bio very professional and straight forward, or you can chose to be humrous if humor is your strong suite and that is the way you plan to conduct your account.

-- It would have been great if you were able to get verified by Twitter as this builds more trust and authority for your account.
-However if you haven’t done that already, this is not an option for you anymore because Twitter is not verifying any accounts anymore.
+- It would be great if you can get verified by twitter as this will build more trust and authority for your account.

 - Link your twitter account on the socials bar on your website.